xiaoyang-sde/knowledge-base/docs/operating-systems/02-cpu-virtualization.md

 - Cooperative approach (Legacy): The system regains control by waiting for a system call or an illegal operation to take place.
 - Non-cooperative approach: The system regains control by defining a timer device that periodically raises a timer interrupt to halt the running process.

 The timer interrupt instructs the hardware to save the registers to the kernel stack of the running process A, and enters the kernel.
 The scheduler makes the decision to continue the current process or execute the context switch routine.
-The context switch saves current reigster values into the process structure of process A, and restores the registers of another process B from its process structure, and then changes the stack pointer.
+The context switch saves current register values into the process structure of process A, and restores the registers of another process B from its process structure, and then changes the stack pointer.
 The `return-from-trap` instruction instructs the hardware to restore the registers of process B and starts running it.

 ## Scheduling: Introduction